quantumquantara-arch/aureon/evercycle-codex/evercycle_visuals.md

 - accessibility
 - compatibility across the Quantara ecosystem

-With these rules, anyone can build Evercycle visuals that look, feel, and operate exactly the same — whether inside Aureon, NexLevelAI, research papers, or global governance tools.
+With these rules, anyone can build Evercycle visuals that look, feel, and operate exactly the same.